 If your organization has signed up for a Suite of Freshworks' Products, which includes Freshservice, your Freshservice account will now be migrated to a common Freshworks account.
-This means that you will hereafter have a single sign-on (SSO) facility to access the entire bundle of products such as Freshdesk, Freshsales, Freshchat, Freshrelease, etc or any other products your company has opted for and signed up with Freshworks.
+This means that you will hereafter have a single sign-on (SSO) facility to access the entire bundle of products such as Freshdesk Support Desk, Freshsales, Freshdesk Messaging, Freshrelease, etc or any other products your company has opted for and signed up with Freshworks.

 With this migration, your agents will have a single profile that is common across all products in Freshworks.

 Note: If your organization has signed up with the Freshworks Suite of Products from February 2020, you'll be able to access your Freshservice account using a common Freshworks Organization Account.

 Changes to Web App Login

 Henceforth, agents and requesters will have separate authentication pages.
 The default login page is meant for requesters, and agents need to click the link meant for agents from the login page and enter their Freshworks login credentials.